UX-Society/Get-Started/started.md

     - always uncheck style.css (NOT style.scss) because it is auto-generated, not edited
     - images without version control may show up everytime, add them with `git add .` before commiting
 - the middle box is for the message
-    -try to make it short, but descriptive
+    - try to make it short, but descriptive
 - bottom panels compares both versions so you can be confident with your changes